Resale Flat Renovation Cost in Singapore

 Separate must-do scope from optional upgrades

-That one step alone usually produces a more realistic plan than discussing everything as one lump-sum idea.
+That one step alone usually produces a plan you can stick to, rather than discussing everything as one lump-sum idea.

 Open the pages below when you know whether the next decision is still broad resale planning, wet areas, kitchen scope or HDB-style package budgeting.